JakubIllner/jakubillner.github.io/_posts/2022-08-05-private-hybrid-dns-in-oci.markdown

 You can also decide to use on-premises private DNS to resolve OCI hostnames.
-In this case, you would modify VCN's __DHCP Options__ and specify on-premises nameserver(s), so that OCI instances will use on-premises nameserver instead of default OCI resolver available on `169.254.169.254`.
-And, of course, you need to manage mapping of OCI hostnames and private IP addresses in on-premises DNS registry.
+In this case, you would modify VCN's __DHCP Options__ and specify on-premises nameserver(s), so that OCI instances will use on-premises nameserver instead of default VCN DNS resolver available on `169.254.169.254`.
+And, of course, you need to manage mapping of OCI hostnames and private IP addresses in the on-premises DNS registry.

-While this option is certainly viable, it brings significant management overhead that can be eliminated by private hybrid DNS.
+However, this approach introduces strong dependency on on-premises nameserver.
+If the connectivity to on-premises network or the nameserver does not work, the name resolution in OCI will not work as well.
+For this reason, I believe that on-premises hostnames should be primarily managed in the on-premises DNS, and OCI hostnames in the OCI private DNS.
+And, of course, DNS records for standard OCI hostnames (e.g., with domain `oraclevcn.com`) are managed automatically within OCI.

 ## IP Addresses instead of Hostnames